Workforce planning and support

 The NHS will test people who have symptoms, trace people who may have become infected by spending time in close contact with someone who tests positive, and then support those close contacts to self-isolate.
 That means if they have the virus they are less likely to pass it on to others.
 Organisations will play a vital role in ensuring that their workers are aware of and able to follow the public health advice.

-Organisations should follow public health guidance and Test and Protect employers guidance if a worker becomes unwell with coronavirus symptoms at work.
+Organisations are to follow public health guidance and Test and Protect employers guidance if a worker becomes unwell with coronavirus symptoms at work, see further information below.
 The person should leave work to self‑isolate straight away and, if possible, wear a face covering on route and avoid public transport.